iqtree/iqtree.github.io/doc/Tutorial.md

 *  `example.phy.splits.nex`: has the same information as  `example.phy.splits`
 but in NEXUS format, which can be viewed with the program SplitsTree.

->**TIP**: UFBoot support values have a different interpretation to the standard bootstrap.
+>**NOTE**: UFBoot support values have a different interpretation to the standard bootstrap.
 Refer to [FAQ: UFBoot support values interpretation](Frequently-Asked-Questions#how-do-i-interpret-ultrafast-bootstrap-ufboot-support-values) for more information.

 Assessing branch supports with  standard nonparametric bootstrap